stablekernel/aqueduct/source/docs/cli/index.md

 pub global activate aqueduct
 ```

-Make sure you update the tool by running this command when a new version of Aqueduct is released.
+The above command updates the tool if a new version is available.
+You should ensure that `aqueduct` and your application use the same version of Aqueduct.

 All command-line tools have a `--help` option to show their options.